brenden-DS/diabetes-web-app/README.md

 # Diabetes Web App using Streamlit

 This repository contains a web application for diabetes prediction using Streamlit, a popular Python library for creating web apps with minimal effort.
 The app leverages a dataset with various features related to diabetes to provide predictions and insights.
-Here is the link to the web app https://diabetes-web-app-007.streamlit.app/

 ## Dataset Features